 Many players like Aguero, Suarez, Kane, Lukaku, and Lewandowski have performed and scored amazing goals and provided countless assists.
 Yet they all failed to touch the likes of Messi and Ronaldo.
 New-generation footballers like Haaland and Mbappe also proved themselves as prolific goal scorers.
 So let us have a look at the players with the most goals in a calendar year since 2010:

-The year 2012 was a rollercoaster ride for all football fans all over the world.
-It is the season where Lionel Messi produced one of the best and most goal-scoring tallies in a calendar year.
+The year 2012 was a rollercoaster ride for all football fans worldwide.
+It is the season when Lionel Messi produced one of the best and most goal-scoring tallies in a calendar year.
 He amassed a total of an astounding 91 goals in 2012.